uber/kraken/docs/ROADMAP.md

 # BitTorrent compatibility

-Kraken's torrent library is based on bittorrent, but it's simplified and is not actually compatible with bittorrent. if feasible, we will look into making it compatible with bittorrent.
+Kraken's torrent library is based on a simplified version of BitTorrent, however it is not compatible with the BitTorrent protocol.
+We may investigate BitTorrent compatibility in the future.